Chapter 21 (Legion): Plot

-After teleporting the compound, David (Dan Stevens) talks with Switch (Lauren Tsai) about her time travel powers.
+After teleporting the compound, David talks with Switch about her time travel powers.
 She opens a doorway to show it, but David is unable to enter, despite Switch attempting to get him inside.

-At the aircraft, Clark (Hamish Linklater) interrogates a member of David's cult about his whereabouts.
+Onboard the Division 3 aircraft, Clark interrogates a member of David's cult about his whereabouts.
 When he refuses to elaborate, he is dropped from the aircraft with a parachute.
-He is picked up by Lenny (Aubrey Plaza), unaware that Clark planted a tracking unit on him.
-Meanwhile, David and Syd (Rachel Keller) communicate through astral projections.
+He is picked up by Lenny, unaware that Clark planted a tracking unit on him.
+Meanwhile, David and Syd communicate through astral projections.
 David states the community is used to help more people in trouble, something that Syd rebuffs.
 He claims he will use time travel to fix everything, but Syd proclaims that he is the problem who fails to acknowledge that he will end the world.
 This affects David, whose emotions are the source of drugs that the cult uses, causing them to become aggressive.

-Lenny takes the member to a tea party in the woods, which is inspired by Alice in Wonderland, to drug him.
+Lenny takes the member to a tea party in the woods, which is inspired by Alice's Adventures in Wonderland, to drug him.
 Division 3 agents arrive and capture the members, but find no trace of Lenny.
-Lenny sneaks in and steals one of the cars, locking Cary (Bill Irwin) inside.
+Lenny sneaks in and steals one of the cars, locking Cary inside.
 Cary is taken to the compound, where he escapes his containment room by fooling a stoned member and encounters David.
 David states that he wants Cary to create a device that will allow Switch to increase her power and allow David to time travel.

-Cary is drugged by Lenny and is subsequently aligned with David in a process similar to him and Kerry (Amber Midthunder).
+Cary is drugged by Lenny and is subsequently aligned with David in a process similar to him and Kerry.
 Cary accepts to help Switch, being given a new lab to start working.
 David, through Cary, states that this will allow him to save the world.